-The first day of development -- a window to successful pregnancyJune 12th, 2012 in Obstetrics & gynaecology
+The first day of development -- a window to successful pregnancyJune 12, 2012 in Medicine & Health / Obstetrics & gynaecology

 An article published in F1000 Biology Reports discusses recent important advancements in the development of alternative methods of embryo evaluation and selection that could lead to improvements in the reliability of IVF treatments.

 The success rate of in vitro fertilization (IVF) procedures still remains relatively low, at only around 30%.
 The high emotional, health and financial costs associated with having to undergo the procedure multiple times has driven the need to develop more efficient methods of assessing the development potential of embryos to ensure that only those with the highest potential are selected for IVF treatment.